hermann8u/console-battling/README.md

 A war card game written in PHP

-> You can show this as an exercise or a toy project.
+> You can see this as an exercise or a toy project.
-> Its goals is to have a functional game, to implement designs patterns and separation of concerns and to follow best practices.
+> The goals are to have a functional game, to implement design patterns and separation of concerns and to follow best practices.

 ## Story behind this project